madevkishan/OrangeHRM_Guvi_ATProject_2/README.md

 Test cases = Each testcase contains only the logic.

-Though it's not recommended to use implicit wait,I have used it show the input we insert into each field.
+Reports = Tetscases Reports can be found in OrangeHRM_Guvi_ATProject_2/Reports/reports.html

-Please check automation.log also
+Though it's not recommended to use implicit wait or sleep, I have used it show the navigation of each page Please check automation.log also